 - Vatterott College: Joplin's Vatterott College offers a program in basic automotive technology, as well as a program that prepares students for a career as an auto body technician.

 What to Expect from Missouri Auto Mechanic Programs

 Students in automotive technology programs can expect to learn about all aspects of current vehicle maintenance and repair, including:

 - Safety systems

 Most programs also include instruction in shop safety, customer interaction, and environmental regulations.
 Along with classroom-based instruction, students will most likely participate in hands-on training exercises, where they will get the chance to work on actual automotive systems.
 This may take place at a workshop on campus or at a local auto repair facility.

 Auto mechanics do not need to be licensed in order to work in Missouri.
 However, some employers may prefer to hire job candidates that hold a specific minimum certification or degree.
 Auto tech programs provide degrees and certificates that document a graduate's training and experience level.

 The National Institute for Automotive Service Excellence offers a certification, the ASE Certification, that serves as a high-level credential for automotive technicians.
 To take ASE exams and earn ASE Certification, candidates must have two years of on-the-job experience or a combination of one year field experience and a two-year degree from an automotive technology program.
 Programs accredited by ASE's National Automotive Technicians Education Foundation are typically designed to prepare students for ASE certification.

-Schools for Automotive Mechanics in Missouri are listed below.
+Resources for Auto Mechanics in Missouri